Calls to Artists: Click on the tabs below to learn about artist opportunities at dance Immersion.

 B. Connectively Moving Seminars

-It is a requirement of this program that selected mentees attend all five of the Connectively Moving seminars, either at the daytime or evening sessions.
-The same set of seminars runs twice to provide accessibility.
-A mix of both daytime and evening seminars can be attended to ensure each mentee attends all five seminars.
+It is a requirement of this program that selected mentees attend all five of the Connectively Moving seminars, either in-person or reviewing the recorded sessions.

 1. The Dance Ecosystem: Teaching, creating, presenting, touring – What key roles and systems will dance artists connect with over the course of their careers and how is the ecosystem navigated?